-Each April, JHFoster participates in a Robot Day competition sponsored by The Works Museum held in Bloomington, MN.
-This year it took place on April 13th and was a day of fun where kids and families could interact with robots of all shapes and sizes, as well as meeting the engineers and students who build, program and compete with their robots.
-There were kid-friendly robotic displays and demonstrations, as well as activities for kids of all ages to participate in.
+Each April, JHFoster participates in The Works Museum’s Robot Day competition in Bloomington, MN.
+This year, Robot Day took place on April 13th and was a day of fun for kids and families.
+Kids interacted with robots of all shapes and sizes.
+In addition, they met the engineers and students who built and programmed the robots.
+Also, kids viewed robotic displays and demos, as well as, participated in games for kids of all ages to participate in.
 We are excited to have participated in the inspiration of the next generation of innovators.

-JHFoster’s Clark Oster, Matt Mensen and Chris Ritt were on hand showing off the “candy-grabbing” actuator robot which retracts along with the candy by using a sensor when their hands get too close.
+JHFoster’s Clark Oster, Matt Mensen and Chris Ritt were on hand showing off the “candy-grabbing” actuator robot.
+A sensor retracts the machine along with the candy when kids’ hands are geting too close.

-The Works Museum’s National Robotics Week is designed to inspire students into STEM-related fields and to create public awareness regarding the strength and importance of the U.S. robotics industry and the social and cultural impact that robotics will have on the future.
-It is an experience to learn about how robots are used to teach, do science, and complete tasks with kid-friendly demos.
+Robot Day at the Works Museum inspires students into STEM-related fields.
+Further, Robot Day creates recognition of the strength and importance of the U.S. robotics industry, as well as, the social and cultural difference that robotics will have on the future.
+Also, Robot Day teaches kids about how robots are used to teach, do science, and complete tasks with demos.

-John Henry Foster distributes an assortment of robotics to help streamline and automate production since you can now automate virtually anything with robots.
-Let us engineer your next robotic solution.
-Schedule a robotic evaluation and speak to one of our dedicated group of mechanical and electrical engineers.
-They are available to help you determine your automation potential and what production lines would be best automated leading to significant savings and increased overall efficiencies.
+John Henry Foster has a large range of robotics to help streamline and automate production.
+These days, you can now automate nearly anything with robots.
+Let us engineer your next robotic system.
+Also, schedule a robotic evaluation and speak to one of our dedicated group of mechanical and electrical engineers.
+JHFoster helps you determine your automation potential and what production lines would be best automated.
+Ultimately, automation with JHFoster could lead you to significant savings and increased overall efficiencies.

 About The Works Museum